crschmidt/communitypedalpower.org/content/posts/pedal-power-mos.md

 Community Through Biking](https://www.mos.org/events/pedal-power)".
-We brought along bikes, lawn games, and flyers to share with the community about the E-Bike Lending Library and Family Bike Ride, two of our ongoing efforts to connect the community to more cycling opportunities.
+We brought along bikes, lawn games, and flyers to share with the community about the E-Bike Lending Library and Family Bike Ride, two of our ongoing efforts to connect the community to more biking opportunities.

 We had conversations with dozens of families, helping them learn more about the biking resources available in our community, alongside more than a dozen